powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 **Usage example:**<BR>
 The following example displays 3 substations distributed on 2 columns and 2 lines,<BR>
-with an empty area at middle of the second line.
+with an empty area at the middle of the second line.
 ```java
 // build zone graph
 Network network = ...